bhuvan2005-k/CPU-and-Memory-Usage-Monitoring-System/README.md

 3. You will see:

-   Real-time CPU and memory usage graph
+   Real-time CPU and memory usage graph,
-   Alerts from the C++ processor in the console
-   Logged usage data in logs/usage_log.csv
+   Alerts from the C++ processor in the console, Logged usage data in logs/usage_log.csv.